top of page

 No Additional Cost: Contrary to what many believe, not all mortgage brokers charge fees.
 Most brokers receive a commission from the lender and are satisfied with that.
 However, some may also charge an additional fee.
 Therefore, it's important to compare different brokers and choose the one that you feel comfortable with.

-How to Calculate Mortgage Affordability
+How Do I Calculate My Mortgage Affordability

 Calculating mortgage affordability involves considering your monthly income, expenses, and future interest rates.
 There are numerous online tools available that can help you with this.
 However, it's always best to consult with a professional who can provide personalised advice based on your specific circumstances.
 Working with a mortgage broker can also simplify this process as they have access to specialised software and tools, ensuring you have the right numbers to work with in no time at all.